 - A: Stall bars are very simple with few options to consider.
-The most important is if it has a pull-up bar (or two).
-Additional features to be considered are the overall height and width, spacing between the rungs, offset of the pull-up bar to the rungs, and diameter of the rungs.
-If you intend to use them for Scoliosis Therapy select theSchroth bars which are made to the required specifications for physiotherapy.
+The most important are if it has a pull-up bar or attachment, rung spacing, space from the wall, and materials.
+Additional features to be considered are the overall height and width, offset of the pull-up bar to the rungs, and rung geometry and size.

 - Q: WHAT IS THE DIFFERENCE BETWEEN ROUND AND OVAL RUNGS?

-SCHROTH (Scoliosis) vs FITNESS STALL BARS
+PHYSIOTHERAPEUTIC SCOLIOSIS-SPECIFIC EXERCISES (PSSE) vs FITNESS STALL BARS

-- Q: WHAT ARE MAIN DIFFERENCES?
+- Q: WHAT ARE MAIN DIFFERENCES AND SIMILARITIES?